Shruti2468/SearchSphere/README.md

 1. **Enter your query**, e.g.:

    ```
+   -> places with Live sports screening and is Wheelchair accessible
-   cafes with vegan options and live music that are pet friendly
+   -> cafes with vegan options and live music
    ```

 2. **Select number of restaurants** to show